Dissidents freed in prisoner swap vow to keep up fight against Putin, recount details of release

 Yashin said at the news conference in Bonn that “it is hard to realize that you have been released because a murderer has been released.
 It is difficult, it is very emotionally difficult.”

-Still, he vowed to continue the fight against Putin’s rule — even though, he said, the risks were still there.
+Still, he vowed to continue the fight against Putin’s rule — despite the risks.

 “These are our fellow citizens who, like all of us, oppose the cruel, criminal, aggressive war that the Putin regime unleashed against Ukraine,” he said.